Food and Drink

-Most restaurants are fully licensed, and many are frequented more for drinking than eating.
+Finns are the world’s biggest coffee consumers, knocking back an average 12kg per person annually: cafes fuel the trend and generally open 8am to 6pm.
+Most restaurants are fully licensed, and are often frequented more for drinking than eating.
 Bars are usually open till midnight or 1am (and clubs until 2am or 3am) and service stops half an hour before closing.
-You have to be eighteen to buy beer and wine, twenty to buy spirits, and some places have an age limit of twenty-four.
-The main – and cheapest – outlets for takeaway alcohol are the ubiquitous government-run Alko shops (Mon–Thurs 9am–6pm, Fri 9am–8pm, Sat 9am–4pm).
+You have to be 18 to buy beer and wine, 20 to buy spirits, and some places have an age limit of 24.
+The main – and cheapest – outlets for takeaway alcohol are the ubiquitous government-run Alko shops (Mon-Fri 9am–8pm, Sat 9am–6pm).

 Everything you need to know before you set off.